 We first introduced WSL through the Windows Insider Program, starting with the release of the Windows 10 Insider Preview Build 14316.
 Our hope was that a beta release might give us a little feedback to help with our ongoing developing.
-As it turns out, we received more feedback than we could have ever imagined.
-Almost overnight, news articles, blog posts and social media started to pop up, fueling the excitement for WSL and helping to drive our development priorities.
+As it turns out, we received more feedback than we could have ever imagined!
+Almost overnight, news articles, blog posts, and social media started to pop up, fueling the excitement for WSL and helping to drive our development priorities.

+To date, your feedback all adds up to almost 32,000 comments from our community on GitHub alone—with nearly 4,000 issues filed.
 Thanks to all of you for joining us on our WSL journey.
-Your amazing feedback has helped inspire hundreds of fixes and improvements which we’ve detailed in our WSL release notes.
+Your amazing feedback has helped inspire hundreds of fixes and improvements, which we’ve detailed in our WSL release notes.

-When WSL was shipped with the Windows 10 Anniversary Update (AU), Windows Subsystem for Linux (WSL) was still far from complete.
-Thanks in large part to input from Windows Insiders, that all changed during the Windows 10 Creators Update (CU) development cycle.
+When WSL first shipped with the Windows 10 Anniversary Update, it was still far from complete.
+Thanks in large part to your feedback, that all changed during the Windows 10 Creators Update development cycle.
 Your feedback helped us focus on key issues—and deliver on some top requests along the way:

-inotify & filesystem change notification support.
-A key capability that many developers had been waiting for was “inotify support”.
-Inotify is a Linux kernel subsystem that acts to extend filesystems to notice changes to the filesystem, and report those changes to applications.
+- inotify & filesystem change notification support – A key capability that many developers had been waiting for was “inotify support.”
+Inotify is a Linux kernel subsystem that acts to extend filesystems to notice changes to the filesystem and report those changes to applications.
 One major use is in desktop search utilities, where inotify permits re-indexing of changed files without scanning the filesystem for changes.

-ifconfig and network connection enumeration support.
-Enable network connection enumeration was the most-requested idea in our command-line User Voice.
-Or at least it was, until Windows 10 Insider Preview Build 14965 was released, with support for network connection enumeration.
+- ifconfig and network connection enumeration support – Enable network connection enumeration was the most-requested idea in our command-line UserVoice.
+Or at least it was, until Insider Preview Build 14965 was released, with support for network connection enumeration.

-Supports for USB Serial comms.
-We heard from many of you (especially those who work with IoT/embedded/etc. devices that communicate via USB/serial) that WSL was unable to talk to serial comms ports.
+- Supports for USB Serial comms – We heard from many of you (especially those who work with IoT/embedded/etc. devices that communicate via USB/serial) that WSL was unable to talk to serial comms ports.
 So, in FCU, we added serial device support, as outlined in the original announcement post.

 To 19H1 and beyond

-By the time Insider Preview builds for 19H1 (aka 1903) began rolling out, WSL was fast becoming a day-to-day toolset for developers around the world, making them ever more productive when building, testing, deploying, and managing apps and systems on Windows 10.
+By the time Insider Preview builds for 19H1 (or 1903) began rolling out, WSL was fast becoming a day-to-day toolset for developers around the world, making them ever more productive when building, testing, deploying, and managing apps and systems on Windows 10.
 But we weren’t done yet.
 Insider feedback continued to inspire even more cool, new features, including:

-Linux Files inside of File Explorer.
-No more losing files or corrupting data when creating and changing Linux files from Windows.
-Now you access Linux files in a WSL distro from the file explorer in Windows.
-No wonder this was another one of our top User Voice asks.
+- Linux Files inside of File Explorer – No more losing files or corrupting data when creating and changing Linux files from Windows.
+Now you access Linux files in a WSL distro from File Explorer in Windows.
+No wonder this was another one of our top UserVoice asks.